Shabran District

 Shabran District (Şabran rayonu) is one of the 66 districts of Azerbaijan.
 It is located in the northeast of the country, in the Guba-Khachmaz Economic Region.
 The district borders the districts of Khachmaz, Quba, Khizi and Siyazan.
 Its capital and largest city is Shabran.
 As of 2020, the district had a population of 59,900.

 History

 The district was formed as Davachi District on August 8, 1930.
-It was abolished and included into Absheron District in 1963, however, two years later, the district was re-established.
+It was abolished and included in Absheron District in 1963; however, two years later, the district was re-established.
 In 1992, the new Siazan District was formed south of modern Shabran District by the order of the National Assembly of Azerbaijan, which included part of Davachi District's territory.
 In 2010, the district was renamed Shabran District.